davepinch/pinchy.cc/collections/_camera-roll/2020/2020-01-31-shadows-near-aurora-ave.md

   - Seattle - Wikipedia
 caption: "A picture of strange shadows on the side of a building.
 In the distance, a homeless person is holding a bad and inspecting something.
 It is nighttime with floodlights highlighting the environment."
 tags:
+  - barbed wire
+  - building
+  - photograph
+  - shadows
+  - sidewalk
+  - window
-  - Barbed Wire
+  - unhoused
-  - Photograph
+  - Seattle
   - Public Domain
-  - Seattle
-  - Shadows
-  - Sidewalk
-  - Window
-  - Unhoused
 ---

 January 31, 2020 near Aurora Avenue and 96th Street in Seattle.